-There are approximately 153 million orphaned children in the world.
+There are approximately 153 million orphaned and vulnerable children in the world.
 That’s an unfathomable number.
 Yet even this number does not begin to cover the depth of the orphan crisis.
 This number excludes institutionalized children, children on the streets, or children who are at risk, neglected or abused.
 Of these children, only .5% will have the opportunity for international adoption.
 This means that our care for the orphan has to extend beyond adoption.

 But what does this look like?

-(un)adopted exists to equip the Body of Christ to manifest the gospel to vulnerable children by sharing with international churches the biblical mandate to care for vulnerable children while also providing them with necessary resources and trainings to minister to the spiritual and physical needs of vulnerable children.
-By empowering the local church and community to care for the fatherless, we seek to holistically care for children in their physical, emotional, spiritual, and social needs.
+(un)adopted® exists to equip the Body of Christ to manifest the gospel to vulnerable children.
+This is carried out by sharing with international churches the biblical mandate to care for the fatherless. (un)adopted provides churches with necessary resources and trainings to minister to the spiritual and physical needs of vulnerable children in their community.
+By empowering the local church and community to care for the vulnerable, (un)adopted seeks to holistically care for children in their physical, emotional, spiritual and social needs.
 Through this work, stories are redeemed, lives are transformed, and the gospel is made known.

-(un)adopted partners with a girls’ home in Guatemala that focuses on HIV+ children and teen moms (along with their babies) who have experienced sexual abuse.
+(un)adopted partners with a family-style care home in Guatemala that focuses on HIV+ children and teen moms (along with their babies) who have experienced sexual abuse.
 Throughout the year, (un)adopted takes two or three trips to Guatemala in order to provide Caregiver Education training, being instructed by Lifeline’s social workers.
 While social workers conduct the training sessions, teams care for the children, minister to the mothers, and assist in any ongoing projects happening at the home.

 There are at least 20 million orphaned and vulnerable children in India, the second-most populous country in the world.
-Located in South Asia, India’s population is about 82% Hindu, 14% Islamic, 2% Christian and 2% Sikh. (un)adopted® partners with two ministries in India — STEPS Home in Chennai and Hannah Krupa Child Care Center in Bangalore.
+Located in South Asia, India’s population is about 82% Hindu, 14% Islamic, 2% Christian and 2% Sikh. (un)adopted partners with two ministries in India — STEPS Home in Chennai and Hannah Krupa Child Care Center in Bangalore.

-©2019 Lifeline Child Services, All Rights Reserved.
+©2020 Lifeline Child Services, All Rights Reserved.